Ashfaq Majeed Wani

 Ashfaq Majeed Wani (5 September 1966 – 30 March 1990) was the first Commander in Chief of the Jammu Kashmir Liberation Front, a militant Kashmiri-separatist group in Jammu and Kashmir, India.
 He was killed by Indian Paramilitary Forces in 1990 at the age of 24.
-He was allegedly involved in the kidnapping of Rubiya Sayed, daughter of Mufti Mohammed Sayeed, the then Home Minister of India.
+He was involved in the kidnapping of Rubiya Sayed, daughter of Mufti Mohammed Sayeed, the then Home Minister of India.

 Biography

 Ashfaq Majeed Wani was born on 5 September 1966 in the Sarai Balla area of Srinagar, Jammu and Kashmir, India into a Kashmiri Muslim family of the Wani clan.
 He studied at Tyndale Biscoe School and later went to Sri Pratap College and the University of Kashmir.
 When he was a teenager, sports were an important part of his life.
 He was a dedicated soccer player, a marathon runner, and a table tennis player, winning first prize in the interstate marathon tournament in 1985 and being selected to represent the state.
 "The Iranian revolution had left an indelible mark on him, after studying the literature about it.
 It had become a motif of resistance to him.
-Besides, he had become very disillusioned with the political scenario prevailing at the time, which favored the Indian suzerainty.
+Besides, he had become very disillusioned with the political scenario prevailing at the time, which favoured the Indian suzerainty.
 He viewed the accession to India as a "yoke of slavery", said his father.
 His mother recalled "The Principal of the Biscoe School summoned us one day and informed that even though Ashfaq was a brilliant student and an athlete of repute, he possessed leanings quite uncommon in teenagers".